If you’re considering treatment for drug or alcohol addiction please call 800-776-5944 and ask for a free assessment or click here.

 Kirkland WA 98034

 We’re often asked what does a “typical” day in treatment look like?
-While no two-days are alike and treatment at Residence XII is not “typically” like any other program in the country – we can give you a glimpse of what to expect.
+While no two-days are alike and treatment at Residence XII is not like any other program – we can give you a glimpse of what to expect.

-- We start the day with a yummy breakfast.
-Our in-house chef prepares each meal from scratch keeping in mind any dietary restrictions of our patients.
+- We start the day with a nutritious breakfast.
+Our in-house chef prepares each meal from scratch and is able to cater to the dietary restrictions of our patients.

 - Breakfast is followed by a meditation time which is a peaceful, thoughtful way to start the day.
 This is a dedicated time to reflect and prepare for the day ahead.

-- After meditation, there is the morning group counselling session.
-Groups are kept small and intimate.
-This is a time for deep discussion, safe sharing and healing.
+- Then it time for morning group.
+Groups are kept small and intimate to allow space for deep discussion, safe sharing and healing.

 - The afternoon begins with an education class.
 Topics range from emotional regulation, recovery planning, sober skills building, and why we become addicted in the first place.